CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 If you deploy your own load balancer the default credentials may be different.
 Note that the container work-load will have quite privileged access to your loadbalancer so using a model which is running in production is not recommended until you are more familiar with its operation.

-### Removing the F5 Big-IP Load-Balancer

-Removing the load-balancer is just as easy as deploying it, just destroy the VM in the AWS EC2 web interface or using the cli-tool.
-Remember to clean-up any volumes you attached to the VM, any security groups you created and any SSH key-pairs you no longer need.
-If you've run the rest of the steps, make sure you remove the F5 Big-IP load balancer container from your cluster as well.

 ###  Configuring the F5 Big-IP load-balancer

 Before we configure the F5 Big-IP Load-balancer controller container, we must configure some additional things on the load-balancer.